 01 of 10

-Supplies Needed to Make a Paper Flower from a Recycled Cardboard Tube
+Make a Paper Flower From a Recycled Cardboard Tube

 This craft reuses leftover cardboard tubes from toilet tissue, paper towels and wrapping paper.
 Items which we typically throw into the trash.
 This paper flower craft is so lovely that at first glance it is hard to believe it is constructed from the humble toilet paper roll.
 Another plus is that it also doesn’t cost much to make.
 How amazing is that?

 So collect those tubes and start making paper tube flowers!
 You will have a beautiful paper flower collection in no time that costs almost nothing to make!Continue to 2 of 10 below.